vasantakmr/gurucodes-data/learn/modules/linux-overview/linux-devops-interview-qna.md

 1.  **Scenario: A Kubernetes pod is stuck in a "Pending" state.
 What could be the possible reasons, and how would you troubleshoot it?** Possible reasons for a pod being stuck in the "Pending" state could include:

-\- Insufficient resources: Check if the cluster has enough resources (CPU, memory, storage) to accommodate the pod.
-You can use the \`kubectl describe pod \` command to view detailed information about the pod, including any resource-related issues.
+- Insufficient resources: Check if the cluster has enough resources (CPU, memory, storage) to accommodate the pod.
+You can use the ```kubectl describe pod ``` command to view detailed information about the pod, including any resource-related issues.

-\- Unschedulable nodes: Check if all the nodes in the cluster are in the "Ready" state and can schedule the pod.
-You can use the \`kubectl get nodes\` command to see the node status.
+- Unschedulable nodes: Check if all the nodes in the cluster are in the "Ready" state and can schedule the pod.
+You can use the ```kubectl get nodes``` command to see the node status.

-\- Pod scheduling constraints: Verify if the pod has any scheduling constraints or affinity/anti-affinity rules that are preventing it from being scheduled.
+- Pod scheduling constraints: Verify if the pod has any scheduling constraints or affinity/anti-affinity rules that are preventing it from being scheduled.
 Check the pod's YAML or manifest file for any such specifications.

-\- Persistent Volume (PV) availability: If the pod requires a Persistent Volume, ensure that the required storage is available and accessible.
+- Persistent Volume (PV) availability: If the pod requires a Persistent Volume, ensure that the required storage is available and accessible.

-\- Network-related issues: Check if there are any network restrictions or misconfigurations preventing the pod from being scheduled or communicating with other resources.
+- Network-related issues: Check if there are any network restrictions or misconfigurations preventing the pod from being scheduled or communicating with other resources.

 1.  **Scenario: You have a Kubernetes Deployment with multiple replicas, and some pods are failing health checks.
 How would you identify the root cause and fix it?**

 To identify the root cause and fix failing health checks for pods in a Kubernetes Deployment:

-\- Check the pod's logs: Use the \`kubectl logs \` command to retrieve the logs of the failing pod.
+- Check the pod's logs: Use the ```kubectl logs ``` command to retrieve the logs of the failing pod.
 Inspect the logs for any error messages or exceptions that could indicate the cause of the failure.

-\- Verify health check configurations: Examine the readiness and liveness probe configurations in the Deployment's YAML or manifest file.
+- Verify health check configurations: Examine the readiness and liveness probe configurations in the Deployment's YAML or manifest file.
 Ensure that the endpoints being probed are correct, the expected response is received, and the success criteria are appropriately defined.

 *   Debug container startup: If the pods are failing to start, check the container's startup commands, entrypoints, or initialization processes.
-Use the \`kubectl describe pod \` command to get detailed information about the pod, including any container-related errors.
+Use the ```kubectl describe pod ``` command to get detailed information about the pod, including any container-related errors.

 *   Resource constraints: Inspect the resource requests and limits for the pods.
 It's possible that the pods are exceeding the allocated resources, causing failures.
 Adjust the resource specifications as necessary.